Bioscience

 The Love’s Cup

 The Love’s Cup is a statewide collegiate business plan competition that simulates the real-world process of researching a market, writing a business plan and making a presentation to potential investors.
 In the 16-year history, nearly 2,458 college students from 36 campuses statewide have been awarded $2.1 million in cash, as well as additional scholarships and fellowships.
-More than 38 plans have turned into a scalable business.
+More than 38 plans have turned into a

 A Ready Workforce